EnricoZorzetto/gmd_2022_radiation/README.md

 # Installation

-The computing environment can be built using Conda and the yaml file env_rad_macos.yml
+The computing environment (used in Mac OS system) can be built using Conda and the yaml file env_rad_macos.yml

 ```
 conda env create env_rad_macos.yml